dohmandjo/cse280-course/docs/tests/test01.md

 ## Question 38

-Select the orrect adjacency representaiton for the graph below:
+Select the correct adjacency representation for the graph below:

 ![](test1_problem38.png)